 You can play up to four copies of a single card in your deck.
 But how should you decide between playing two or three copies.
 Here are some general guidelines which should help you with that.

-This cards should be your most powerful cards which you want to draw every game.
+These cards should be your most powerful cards, which you want to draw every game.
 You don’t mind drawing multiples of them.

-They might be cards that you always want to see in your starting hand such as Llanowar Elves or Runaway Steamkin.
-On the other hand these can be corner-pieces of your deck, let’s say Venerated Loxodon or Crackling Drake.
+They might be cards that you always want to see in your starting hand, such as Llanowar Elves or Fervent Champion.
+On the other hand, these can be corner-pieces of your deck, let’s say Showdown of the Skalds or Goldspan Dragon.

-You want to draw the card every game but you don’t want to get multiples of them.
-Think of legendary creatures – first copy is often powerful, but second one does absolutely nothing while the first is still alive.
-The same goes for Planeswalkers and that’s why many control days cap at three copies of Teferi, Hero of Dominaria.
+You want to draw the card every game, but you don’t want to get multiples of them.
+Think of legendary creatures – the first copy is often powerful, but the second one does absolutely nothing while the first is still alive.
+The same goes for Planeswalkers and other legendary permanents.
+That’s why many green decks these days cap at three copies of The Great Henge.

 Two is the most mediocre number in MTG deck building.
 It’s often used for a card that accompanies other.
-For instance let’s say you are playing green-black deck which wants to play 6 copies of Merfolk Branchwalker.
-You can’t do that, so you play 4 of them and two copies of slightly worse Seekers’ Squire.
+For instance, let’s say you are playing Black deck which wants to play 6 copies of Hearthless Act.
+You can’t do that, so you play 4 of them and two copies of another removal spell, like Bloodchief’s Thirst.

 There are some cards that you don’t want to draw until very late in the game.
-Control deck might play one Nezahal, Primal Tide to help finish the game earlier.
-But it certainly doesn’t want to draw it in early turns.
+Heavy control deck might play one Dream Trawler to close out the game.
+But you certainly don’t want to draw it in the first few turns.

-If you play a card that tutors, such as Mastermind’s Acquisition you want some “silver-bullets”.
-These are cards very good in specific situations for example Naturalize.
+If you play a card that tutors, such as Grim Tutor you want some silver-bullets.
+These are cards very good in specific situations, for example Naturalize.
 You want exactly one in your deck, which you can acquire with Acquisition when you need it.

 3. Play Good Cards

 Well, this one is pretty self-explanatory.
-If each your cards is good on its own, your deck just can’t be that bad.
+If every one of your cards is good on its own, your deck just can’t be that bad.
 Building around synergies can be fun, but there are obvious problems with your three card combo of weak cards.

-Yes, Naru Meha, Master Wizard, Ghitu Journeymage and Illusionist’s Stratagem can win you the game, but what happens when your opponent has a removal spell or you don’t draw all three of them?
+Yes, Naru Meha, Master Wizard, Ghitu Journeymage and Illusionist’s Stratagem can win you the game, but what happens when your opponent has a removal spell, or you don’t draw all three of them?
 You’re probably going to lose, since you’re playing mediocre cards, that don’t do that much by themselves.

 4. Do NOT Play Extra Cards